 maximum trail fun!

 A one mile Kids Trail Race will precede the adult race.
-The course will traverse a clockwise "loop" through the eastern edge of Haw Ridge and offer the youngsters a taste of the fun the grownups will be having thirty minutes later.
+The course will traverse a clockwise "loop" through the park and offer the youngsters a taste of the fun the grownups will be having thirty minutes later.
 Only five bucks for so much fun!

-The race will be contested along the eastern portion of the park, and
+The main race will be contested along the eastern portion of the park, and

 although some hills present themselves, the lakeside sections of trail